-Indicator Description COVID-19 vaccination- compliance- reporting for SA Health- employees- and workers Workforce Health will report annually to the Chief Public Health Officer (CPHO) on compliance rates for SA Health employees using an agreed reporting template developed in consultation with Workforce Health, LHNs and SA Ambulance Service.
-The report includes: percentages of employees and workers with COVID-19 vaccination medical exemptions percentages of employees in mandated roles who are vaccinated for COVID-19 the number of employees in mandated roles who are being risk managed at the discretion of the CPHO under a risk management framework (excluding persistent non-responders to hepatitis B and workers in mandated roles who SA Health employees vaccination compliance status with the policy are not vaccinated for COVID-19).
-Workforce Health (or equivalent) will report annually to the Chief Public Health Officer (CPHO) on the percentage of SA Health employees in Category A or B roles who are compliant to the policy using an agreed reporting template developed in consultation with Workforce Health, LHNs and SA Ambulance Service.
+Indicator Description COVID-19 vaccination compliance reporting for SA Health employees and workers Workforce Health will report annually to the Chief Public Health Officer (CPHO) on compliance rates for SA Health employees using an agreed reporting template developed in consultation with Workforce Health, LHNs and SA Ambulance Service.
+The report includes: • percentages of employees and workers with COVID-19 vaccination medical exemptions • percentages of employees in mandated roles who are vaccinated for COVID-19 • the number of employees in mandated roles who are being risk managed at the discretion of the CPHO under a risk management framework (excluding persistent non-responders to hepatitis B and workers in mandated roles who are not vaccinated for COVID-19).
 Notifiable Adverse events following immunisation (AEFI) SA Health workers responsible for delivering immunisation services for SA Health must report notifiable adverse events following immunisation (AEFI) for vaccines given by SA Health services to the Immunisation Section, Communicable Disease Control Branch.
 Notifiable AEFI is a notifiable condition under the South Australian Public Health Act 2011 .
 Compliance reporting for education providers SA Health Clinical Placement Agreements with education providers must include the requirement that education providers report annually on compliance rates for student individuals to the CPHO.
 This is provided to SA Health using an agreed reporting template developed in consultation with each education provider.